Review of NutriSource Grain Free Dry Dog Food

 Fans believe yeast repels fleas and supports the immune system.

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

-What’s more, a vocal minority insist yeast can increase the risk of developing the life-threatening condition known as bloat.
-However, this is something we’ve not been able to scientifically verify.
+In addition, a vocal minority insists yeast can increase the risk of developing the life-threatening condition known as bloat.
+However, this is a claim we’ve not been able to scientifically verify.

 In any case, unless your dog is specifically allergic to it, yeast can still be considered a nutritious additive.

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.